Optimising the decision threshold in a weighted voting system: The case of the IMF's Board of Governors: Literature review

 \citet{AlonsoMeijideBowles2005} use coalitional power indices for the Executive Directors.
 Efficient computational methods using generating functions are introduced to calculate coalitional power indices in weighted majority games with \emph{a priori} unions, such as those found in the IMF’s Executive Board.
 Their study reveals significant differences in power measurement when coalition structures are considered.

-\citet{LeechLeech2005} explore the potential effects of consolidating the European Union (EU) representation at the IMF into a single voting bloc.
-The authors demonstrate that such a reform, whether involving the Eurozone (12 countries) or the full EU (25 countries), could significantly enhance the governance of the IMF: consolidating EU votes would reduce the disproportionate power currently held by the United States, increase the relative influence of smaller countries, and potentially benefit all individual EU members depending on the internal voting system adopted.
-Hence, a unified EU seat could lead to a more balanced and effective decision-making structure at the IMF.

 \citet{LeechLeech2006} analyse the governance structures of the IMF and World Bank using power indices.
 The weighted voting systems in these institutions are shown to disproportionately amplify the power of the United States beyond its voting weight, while diminishing the influence of other members, especially developing countries.
-The authors also explore the effects of restoring “basic votes” to their original 1946 level and find that while this would improve representation for poorer countries, the United States would still retain outsized power.
-Additionally, the paper criticises the constituency system as it grants excessive influence to small European countries like Belgium and the Netherlands.
+The authors also explore the effects of restoring ``basic votes” to their original 1946 level and find that while this would improve representation for poorer countries, the United States would still retain outsized power.
+Additionally, the paper criticises the constituency system for granting excessive influence to small European countries such as Belgium and the Netherlands.

-\citet{WoodsLombardi2006} examine how developing countries are under-represented in the IMF due to structural imbalances in its governance system.
-Powerful countries are uncovered to enjoy direct influence, while most developing nations are grouped into large constituencies with limited voice and accountability.

-\citet{BlombergBroz2007} analyse the political economy behind the IMF’s quota and voting system, which ties financial contributions to voting power.
-They model the IMF as a global insurance mechanism where rich countries (creditors) fund support for poor countries (borrowers), and show that when voting power is linked to contributions, rich countries are more willing to provide resources because this increases their control over IMF policies.